Ronald Tutor

 Ronald N. Tutor (born 1940/1941) is an American businessman.
-He is chairman and chief executive officer (CEO) of Tutor Perini, and president of the Tutor-Saliba Corporation.
+He is executive chairman and former chief executive officer (CEO) of Tutor Perini, and president of the Tutor-Saliba Corporation.

 Early life

 Ronald N. Tutor was born in Sherman Oaks, California, and is of Armenian descent.
 His father, A.G.
 Tutor, founded A.G.
 Tutor Co., a real estate development company, in 1949.
 The company built "houses and small commercial buildings".

+Education

 Tutor was educated at Harvard Westlake and Van Nuys High School.
 He graduated from the University of Southern California in 1963.

 Career

 Tutor started a career in construction shortly after graduation, working for Tutor-Saliba and A.G.
 Tutor Co.
-He now serves as Chairman, CEO and President of Tutor Perini, and President of the Tutor-Perini Corporation.
+He formerly served as Chairman, CEO and President of Tutor Perini, and President of the Tutor-Perini Corporation.
 He received the United States Army Corps of Engineers National Contractor of the Year Award for Civil Works Projects in 1994.
+He now serves as Executive Chairman of Tutor-Perini.